 - The Architectural Review Staff will review the application and conduct a site visit.
-The Architectural Review Staff may either conduct an administrative review or require that the application be reviewed by the ARC prior to granting approval. - The Architectural Review Staff will document on the Request for Tree Removal form or the Request for Conditional Design Review form any special conditions and/or specifications for mitigation.
+The Architectural Review Staff may either conduct an administrative review or require that the application be reviewed by the ARC prior to granting approval. - The Architectural Review Staff will document on the Request for Landscape Vegetation Alteration on Developed Lot Form, Landscape Vegetation Alteration on Undeveloped Lot Form, or Request for Final Design Review Form (available on the SIPOA website or by contacting the SIPOA ARC) any special conditions and/or specifications for mitigation.